HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 # Elspic - *IoT's new Wonderwall*

-The reason why John and Jane Tech take care of dataflow, is so that George and Georgina User can be exposed to what's electronically copnspicuous to them! *But what is this new science of Electronic Conspicuity, **Elspic** for short?* **And how is it an IOT Wonderwall?**
+The reason why John and Jane Tech take care of dataflow, is so that George and Georgina User can be exposed to what's electronically conspicuous to them! *But what is this new science of Electronic Conspicuity, **Elspic** for short?* **And how is it an IOT Wonderwall?**

 Yup, *wonderwall*.
 But what's a **wonderwall**?